digitallinguistics/data-format/README.md

     * The schemas support both [internet date and date-time formats][DateTime], but date-time format is strongly recommended.

+## NDJSON

+The DLx format is also compatible with the [Newline Delimited JSON (NDJSON) format][NDJSON], which is "a convenient format for storing or streaming structured data that may be processed one record at a time".
+For example, you could place an entire lexicon into a single JSON file, so that each line of the file is a Lexeme object, formatted to fit on a single line.

 ## Tests

 Tests are run using [Jasmine][Jasmine] in Node.js.
 Run them from the command line using `npm test`.